 The following reporting policies apply to operating leases:

 o Disclose in its Notes to the financial statements the future "minimum lease payments" at June 30 for all noncancelable operating leases.
-The future minimum lease payments required for disclosure are presented for each of the next five years and in five year increments thereafter.
+The future minimum lease payments (reported on tab 3.09.1a) required for disclosure are presented for each of the future years.

 o Disclose in its Notes to the financial statements the total rent expenditure recorded for the current fiscal year.
 The State's policy is to obtain this figure directly from SCEIS.
 Appropriate and effective internal control should include reconciling the expenditures recorded in SCEIS to the required minimum lease payments.

 o Disclose in its Notes to the financial statements the amount expended for contingent rentals for the current fiscal year.
 Appropriate and effective internal control should include evaluation and analysis of the expenditures recorded in SCEIS to determine appropriate reporting.

-o Record Accounts Payable at June 30 associated with operating leases if lease payments due during one fiscal year are not paid until the next fiscal year (see Section _.12, Accounts Payable).
+Reporting copiers with a base cost (or base number of copies) and contingent (billable) copies must be reported separately on the operating lease package.
+The contingent portion of the payment should be reported on tab 3.09.1, part II for leases with contingent rents.
+These contingent payments are recorded in SCEIS in general account 5040057000.
+The corresponding base cost for the current and all future years and lease details should be reported on tab 3.09.1a.
+These payments are recorded in SCEIS in general ledger account 5040027000.

 As Lessor